Updated February 2019

 Grade Point Average (qualitative standard)

 Students must meet a qualitative standard of academic progress measured through an overall grade point average which includes all grades on a student’s transcript.

 Pace (quantitative standard)

-Grades of “A”, “B”, “C”, “D”, “S”, “P”, “RA”, “RB”, “RC”, and “RD” will count as successfully completed courses.
-Grades of “F”, “RF”, “AW”, “U”, “NP”, “NR”, “I”, “W”, and “X” will be included in the total credit hours attempted but are not counted as successfully completed credit hours.
-Audited classes are not eligible for financial assistance and are not counted as hours attempted.
+Grades of “A”, “B”, “C”, “D”, “S”, “P”, “RA”, “RB”, “RC” will count as successfully completed courses.
+Grades of “F”, “RD”, “RF”, “AW”, “U”, “NP”, “NR”, “I”, “W”, and “X” will be included in the total credit hours attempted but are not counted as successfully completed credit hours.
+Audited classes are not eligible for financial assistance; therefore, audited hours do not count as hours attempted.

 Maximum Timeframe for Degree Completion

-Undergraduate students enrolled in a 128 credit hour degree program are eligible for 192 credit hours of attempted study.
+Undergraduate students enrolled in a 124 credit hour degree program are eligible for 186 credit hours of attempted study.

 Graduate students enrolled in a 33 credit hour degree program are eligible for 50 credit hours of attempted study.

-Students who leave Cameron University with an approved appeal and return after non-attendance are considered to be on financial aid probation when they return.
-A review of the student’s probation conditions, academic plan, and degree plan will be completed prior to awarding aid.
+Returning students who were not meeting SAP standards when they left must submit an appeal.
+Those who have had a previous appeal approved are held to the terms of that appeal when they return.
+A review of the student’s probation conditions, academic plan (if applicable), and degree plan will be completed prior to awarding aid.